Suspect in murders of newlyweds in Utah identified as McDonald’s worker

 While he worked at the same McDonald’s as Ms Turner, he said investigators were still working to establish whether there had been any relationship between Pinkusiewicz and the women.

-“I will feel better when we have a total closure on this, but it’s a huge relief,” Mr White said Wednesday.
+“I will feel better when we have a total closure on this, but it’s a huge relief,” Mr White said.
 “I can’t put it into words right now.”

 Authorities said relatives had been notified, and family, friends, and strangers were celebrating the announcement on social media.